Smartphone SoCs Explained: All You Need to Know

 Modern smartphones are communication devices, and a modem is the single most essential component that enables this basic feature.
 A modem is used to convert wireless signals into data that your phone can understand.
 Today’s smartphone modems integrate 5G, 4G, 3G, and Wi-Fi capabilities in a single unit.
 And while a majority of smartphone SoCs today feature an integrated modem, there are a few exceptions.

-Recent examples include the Qualcomm Snapdragon 8 Gen 1 and Apple A15 Bionic, both of which use an external modem—the Snapdragon X65 or X55.
-By 'external' we mean that the modem unit is not part of the SoC.
-Another example of this is the Exynos 990 from Samsung, which also uses an external modem.
+Recent examples include the Qualcomm Snapdragon 8 Gen 3 and Apple A17, both of which use a Qualcomm modem—an internal Snapdragon X77, and an external X70, respectively.
+By "external" we mean that the modem unit is not part of the SoC.
+Another example are the Google Tensor chips, which use a Samsung modem (an internal core on the original Tensor, and then an integrated one on the G2 and G3 chips).

 MediaTek, HiSilicon, and Samsung don’t usually mention the modem 'brand names" on their spec sheets and have generally shied away from naming them.
 Recently, however, MediaTek did make a big deal when it announced its first 5G-compatible modem and branded it as the MediaTek M70 5G modem.
 HiSilicon modems go by the 'Balong' brand name.
 However, you will rarely find this name used even on the official websites.